somethingindependent/thewright-site/_talks/resilient-leadership.md

 location_address: "1100 Washington Ave, Golden, CO 80401"
 ---

-Entrepreneurial stress can take its toll on leaders.
-Personal wellness is key for realizing business success.
-So how have founders actually done this, what lessons did they garnish, any do-overs, etc. Lean personal health hacks for building, scaling or pivoting businesses and how four leaders recharged/recovered their physical and emotional selves amidst massive change/growth and why reconnecting with the outdoors needed to be structured into their lives.
+Entrepreneurial stress can take its toll on leaders: physically, emotionally and mentally.
+So, how have founders actually become resilient; what lessons did they garnish, and any do-overs in realizing business success?
+Learn health hacks for, scaling or pivoting businesses from leaders who have intentionally cultivated their personal and organizational well-being, as well as their connection to the outdoors as a strategy to sustainably achieve their business goals.

 ## Speakers
 - Roanne Houck, Acli-Mate